robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 Using normal positional arguments after named arguments like, for example, `| Keyword | arg=value | positional |`, does not work.
-Starting from Robot Framework 2.8 this causes an explicit error.
 The relative order of the named arguments does not matter.

-.. note:: Prior to Robot Framework 2.8 it was not possible to name arguments
-          that did not have a default value.

 Named arguments with variables
 ''''''''''''''''''''''''''''''